hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ![](img/WeekEvents/8.png)

 * We’ve called the new Snippet *sales_view* so that it has the same Short Code as the one we referenced from the *Sales Events* screen we just made.
-* It's generally a good idea to keep the names and Short Codes the same for Snippets to avoid confusion, but only the Short Code is important to remember, because that is what we'll be using as reference.
+* It's generally a good idea to keep the names and Short Codes the same for Snippets to avoid confusion, but only the Short Code is important to remember, because that is what we'll be using as a reference for the Snippet.

 Now, we can review how this editor works - on the above example you can see the following labels for each panel: